FaisalNihal/Customer_RFM-Segmentation/README.md

 |Toys4GrownUps.com       |104562  |30       |139    |
 |Corporate Gift Ideas Co.|149882  |41       |97     |

-**This SQL code creates a view named RFM_SEGMENT, which calculates the RFM (Recency, Frequency, Monetary) scores and combines them into a single RFM category combination for each customer and assigns a customer segment label based on their RFM category combination**
+**This SQL code creates a view named SEGMENT_RFM, which calculates the RFM (Recency, Frequency, Monetary) scores and combines them into a single RFM category combination for each customer and assigns a customer segment label based on their RFM category combination**
 ```sql
 create view Segment_RFM as
 with RFM AS (With Rf as(with R as(select `CUSTOMERNAME`,round(sum(`Sales`),0) as Monetary,count(`ORDERNUMBER`) as frequency,timestampdiff(day,(select max(`ORDERDATE.1`)from `sales_data`),max(`ORDERDATE.1`))*-1 as recency from `sales_data`